 - Distance: 124 miles

-Scenic Byway 12 will provide travelers with a spectacular fall road trip winding through some of the most remote yet awe-inspiring landscape of Utah.
+Scenic Byway 12 will provide travelers with a spectacular fall road trip winding through some of the most remote and awe-inspiring landscapes throughout Utah.
 Along the route, the scenery ranges from alpine meadows and aspen trees in Dixie National Forest to towering red rock formations called hoodoos in Bryce Canyon National Park.

-The road has sharp curves and narrow shoulders in parts, and cell phone service isn’t available in many areas.
-Camping is available in the parks along the byway.
-You also can find lodging in motels like the Bryce Canyon Pines Motel, which has rooms with rates from $142 per night.
+The road has sharp curves and narrow shoulders in parts, and cell phone service isn’t available through most of it.
+Camping in the parks is available, however.
+As is lodging in motels like the Bryce Canyon Pines Motel, which has rooms with rates from $145 a night.

 The Pacific Coast Highway is considered one of the best American road trips, and one of the most popular drives in the world.
 As it winds along the Central California coast, this highway offers stunning views of the Pacific Ocean, quaint beach towns and roadside attractions to explore.
 Fall is the perfect time to check out the Pismo State Beach Monarch Butterfly Grove, where you can observe tons of migrating monarch butterflies from November to February each year.

 - Distance: 160 miles

 You can easily make the road trip to Cape Cod in a day, but spreading it out over several days gives you the chance to stop and explore some America’s oldest towns.
-Peek leaf time starts around mid-October, and while you’re there you can also Cape Cod National Seashore, which features beaches, marshes and ponds.
+Peek leaf time starts around mid-October, and while you’re there you can also Cape Cod National Seashore, featuring beaches, marshes and ponds.

 - Starting point: Hulls Cove Visitor Center, Acadia National Park, Maine